 Is your target audience male or female, single or married?
 What is the income of your target audience?
 Are they homeowners or renters?

 You can spend a great deal of time and money marketing to the wrong prospects.
 So really narrowing down who the best audience is for your product and/or service is vital.

 The same can be said for the offer.

 What about the offer?

-Do you get better results offering something for free or a buy one get one for half off?
-Or, what about buy one and get a second item of equal or lesser value.
+Do you get better results by offering something for free or a buy one get one for half off?
+Or, what about buying one and getting the second item of equal or lesser value.

 The same is true for the message and creative.
-Test different message, different visuals, and even different colors to see which combinations reap the most rewards.
+Test different messages, different visuals, and even different colors to see which combinations reap the most rewards.

 Does this make sense?

-Let’s look at some ways we can test for audience and the offer?
+Let’s look at some ways we can test for the audience and the offer?